 I had previously studied the undergraduate course E303 (English Grammar in context) Without this background knowledge and my own experience I would have found the module much more difficult.

 The information is all given in the materials, not much is supposed but of course you have to allow more time again to absorb a lot of new information.
 And while the EMA sounded daunting, it is not actually that long when you get into it, and there is a lot of satisfaction to be gained from applying theory to real-world situations.
 This was a constant theme of the module; how to apply the concepts to real situations.
 In my opinion this was the most positive aspect of the module - too many courses and too much literature focuses on theory but gives no tools for putting it into practice.
 I felt by the end of the module I had gained not only information but also skills I could use every day.

 Review posted: December 2011

 The Module Team are delighted that the module provided both knowledge and skills, and that it proved to be so rewarding and worthwhile to study.
 We note the comments about workload and it is good to see that this was manageable, even though it was demanding.
 It is also great to see that the module is well-organised in the way materials are presented.

 Each of the views expressed above is an individual's very particular response, largely unedited, and should be viewed with that in mind.
 Since modules are subject to regular updating, some of the issues identified may have already been addressed.
 In some instances the faculty may have provided a response to a comment.
 If you have a query about a particular module, please contact your Regional Centre.

-The figures below are taken from a survey of students who sat the exam/completed the end of module assessment for the 2010J presentation of E854.
-The survey was carried out in 2011.
-41.8% of our students responded to the survey covering what they thought of 10 aspects of the module.
+The figures below are taken from a survey of students who sat the exam/completed the end-of-module assessment for the October 2011 presentation of E854.
+The survey was carried out in 2012.
+50% of our students responded to the survey covering what they thought of 10 aspects of the module.
 See this page for the full text of questions and more information about the survey.